 "This is the demonstration that we can tear down this wall: what was once considered impossible is now possible," announces enthusiastically Doron Myersdorf, CEO of StoreDot.

 It will take a year and a half for mass production.
-The new batteries will be on sale no earlier than 2021: in the meantime StoreDot is concentrating its efforts to equip different devices with its technologies, from mobile phones “ready in 5 minutes” to complete electric cars.
+The new batteries will be on sale no earlier than 2021: in the meantime StoreDot is concentrating its efforts to equip different devices with its technologies, from mobile phones "ready in 5 minutes" to full electric cars.

-The next target is already planned: in the autumn the company will provide 480km of range to an electric Mercedes in 5 minutes.
+The next target is already planned: in the autumn, the company will provide 480km of range to an electric Mercedes in 5 minutes.